panda3d/panda3d-docs/source/more-panda3d-resources/samples/index.rst

 Sample Programs in the Distribution
 ===================================

 The Panda3D Distribution includes quite a few sample programs.
 The following is a list of what's included, and which features of the engine each sample demonstrates.
 If you are just learning Panda3D, take a look at the ones marked as "Beginner" difficulty.

 To run a sample program, you need to install Panda3D.
 If you're a Windows user, you'll find the sample programs in your Start Menu.
 If you're a Linux user, you'll find the sample programs in /usr/share/panda3d.
-On Mac OS X, you'll find them in /Developer/Examples/Panda3D/.
+On macOS, you'll find them in /Developer/Examples/Panda3D/.

 :ref:`asteroids`